w3c/wai-fundamentals-overview/content/foundations-course.md

 ## What you get from the course

+{% include image.html src="checks-image-1.png" alt="checks boxes, green checkmarks, red x-marks" class="large right" %}

 The course is structured so that you can focus on the topics that you are most interested in.
 Optional activities and additional materials provide more learning on specific topics.

-{% include image.html src="checks-image-1.png" alt="checks boxes, green checkmarks, red x-marks" class="normal right" %}

 For example, you can choose to focus on:
 * **Coding** web applications to meet international W3C standards.